In a busy auto dealership, high-performance doors keep the service department moving efficiently, day in and day out.

 Photo Eyes

-Photo eyes are another safety feature used to assess the area around the door to determine if it is safe to close or it needs to be opened.
+Photo eyes are another safety feature used with some models to assess the area around the door to determine if it is safe to close or needs to be opened.
 If their light beams are blocked or interrupted, they will prevent the door from closing.
-They can also trigger an alert to notify building management that something is preventing the door from closing.
+They can also detect if something is preventing the door from closing and keep the door in an open position.

-Contact Rytec High Performance Doors today to discuss your service department door needs, and ensure safety for your customers and staff.
+Contact us today to discuss your service department door needs, and ensure safety for your customers and staff.

 Learn more about Rytec safety features here.